-Director and author Helgard Haug works independently, as well as with Daniel Wetzel and Stefan Kaegi under the label Rimini Protokoll.
+Director and author Helgard Haug works in various constellations under the label Rimini Protokoll.
 Her internationally acclaimed works in theatre, radio drama, film and installations lie in the gray area between real life and fiction.
 Since 2000, Haug has been developing pieces for the stage, the urban realm and radio that open up new perspectives on our reality.

 The director trio mimicked, for example, an entire session of the German Parliament with 200 residents of Bonn in “Deutschland 2”.
 They brought five experts in the art of dying in Central Europe to the stage in the piece “Deadline” and reconstructed the bankruptcy of the Belgian airline Sabena in Brussels in “Sabenation – go home and follow the news”.
 Other productions include for instance “Call Cutta in a Box”, a live telephone call from a call centre in India; “100% City”, an active statistical arrangement for 100 citizens on a revolving stage, and “Annual Shareholders’ Meeting”, a parasitic intervention to commemorate the Daimler Group’s shareholder meeting; as well as “best before”, an interactive video game for 200 theatre-goers; and “Home Visit Europe”, where a game is played in private living rooms, and the stakes are the biggest piece of cake…

 Helgard Haug and Daniel Wetzel were awarded the Mülheimer Dramatikerpreis (‘dramatist award of Mülheim’) for their piece “Karl Marx: Das Kapital, Volume I”.